kzahariev/chatapp_ml_prjct/README.md

 To do:

 - add a DB with three tiers for the questions.
-- add a question suggestion component in place of the 'Prototype Community' banner
+- add a question suggestion component in place of the 'Prototype Community' banner.